skoji/noramark/README.md

     </div>
     </article>

-In the first release version to rubygems.org, you will be able to add custom commands.
+In a near future version, you will be able to add custom commands.

 ## Contributing